 I droned on, on autopilot, heading steadily south.
 The weather was hazy but otherwise benign.
-A few hours into the flight, Gavin had landed and was now looking at the weather information and sending me updates over the Garmin satellite messenger.
+A few hours into my flight, Gavin had landed in Qatar and was now looking at the weather information and sending me updates over the Garmin satellite messenger.
 It was very comforting to know that everything was looking good along the route!
 I left the Indian coastline behind on a slowly diverging course, striking out from the city of Chennai towards the northern edge of Sri Lanka.
 The distance between the two countries is small, and it didn’t take long before I was passing over Sri Lanka’s northern tip.

 The cloud had slowly thickened below me as I continued south along the Sri Lankan coast, in line with the forecast, and as Colombo Approach gave me vectors through their airspace they directed me into a descent.
 I passed through multiple layers of cloud, and leveled off at 2,000ft, below the bottom layer.
 Conditions down here were misty with the occasional light rain shower, and it wasn’t until I was a few miles out that I saw the airport and was cleared to contact tower and join final approach.
 I was landing at Ratmalana airport, a joint military and light civil airport south of the city and the main airport.
 I touched down in a strong crosswind and taxied in to meet my welcoming party.

-I was particularly looking forward to the stop in Sri Lanka, because I was to be hosted by Captain Anil, an ex-Sri Lankan Airlines and Cathay Pacific captain who seemed to know everybody in Sri Lankan aviation, from the director of the CAA down to the security guard at the door to the terminal!
+I was particularly looking forward to the stop in Sri Lanka, because I was to be hosted by Captain Anil, an ex-Sri Lankan Airlines and Cathay Pacific captain.
+He seemed to know everybody in Sri Lankan aviation, from the director of the CAA down to the security guard at the door to the terminal!
 As I arrived, there must have been 30 or more people waiting to greet me; airport staff, flight students from the school, mechanics from the business I’d be parking with, and various others.
 A fantastic welcome!
 Captain Anil guided me quickly through the small terminal, taking care of customs and immigration, and we then headed back out to relocate the aircraft to the hangar that he had arranged.
 This had been a good call, as moments after we pushed it in the heavens opened and torrential rain poured down!